Promoting the Sex-Based Rights of Transmen

 Meet Aaron Kimberly, RN

-I was born female with a rare ovotesticular disorder which wasn't discovered until age 19.
+I was born female with a rare ovotesticular disorder which wasn't discovered until age 16.
 Ovotesticular disorders of sex development (DSD) are characterized by both ovarian and testicular tissue occurring in the same individual - either an ovary on one side and a testicle on the other, or both tissues in the same gonad.
-The gonads are usually undescended and the other sex organs underdeveloped.
+The gonads are usually undescended and the other sex organs are underdeveloped.
 This condition is thought to occur due to genetic variations and is more common among people of African descent.
-Sex assignment is typically based on the appearance of external sex organs, however, it's not uncommon for females with this condition to seek legal reassignment to male as adults, due to the high degree of masculinization.
-This was the case for me.
-Though, I also embrace the material fact that I am a gender non-conforming, same-sex attracted female.
+Sex assignment is typically based on the appearance of external sex organs.
+However, it's not uncommon for females with this condition to seek legal reassignment to male as adults, due to the high degree of masculinization.
+This condition is rare, so I'm not representative of the many different reasons women may choose to masculinize their appearance and legally change sex.
+Whatever the motivation, I believe it's important that transmen retain a firm awarness and acceptace of our sexed bodies.

 My Specializations